Image source:

 Export and Import

-Uruguay stands as a net exporter of dairy products, with export revenues reaching approximately USD 850 million in 2024, surpassing figures from the prior year.
-Its primary export destinations include Brazil, Algeria, Russia, and China, especially for milk powder.
-Uruguay's import of dairy products is minimal, focusing on niche segments.
+Uruguay is a net exporter of dairy products, with export revenues reaching approximately USD 850 million in 2024, exceeding the previous year's figures.
+Key export markets include Brazil, Algeria, Russia, and China, particularly for milk powder.
+Import of dairy products is minimal, predominantly catering to niche segments.

-The visit of European Commission President Ursula von der Leyen to Uruguay is a noteworthy milestone, aimed at finalizing a trade agreement that could enhance EU's relations with South American nations.
-Furthermore, Froneri's acquisition of the Uruguay-based company CRUFI, renowned for its ice creams and frozen foods, underscores ongoing strategic shifts within the sector.
-The Uruguayan Dairy Workers Federation decided against taking action in relation to Coleme.
+The European Commission President Ursula von der Leyen's visit aimed at advancing a trade deal that could bolster EU relations with South American nations.
+Additionally, Froneri's acquisition of Uruguay's CRUFI, a company famed for ice creams and frozen foods, highlights ongoing strategic changes.
+The Uruguayan Dairy Workers Federation opted not to engage in actions related to Coleme.

-Overall, the Uruguayan dairy sector concluded 2024 with a turnover of $853.9 million, reflecting a modest growth of 0.5% from the previous year, according to the National Institute of Milk (INALE).
+Uruguay's dairy sector ended 2024 with a turnover of $853.9 million, reflecting modest growth of 0.5% from the previous year, as per the National Institute of Milk (INALE).
+Cooperatives like Conaprole navigated financial challenges through governmental agreements.
+Discussions with Uruguay's Minister of Livestock, Agriculture, and Fisheries, Fernando Mattos, stressed the necessity for broader commercial agreements.
+Uruguay remains a minor contributor to Russia's dairy imports.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.